-Vicky and Keith - Prince of Wales Winter Ales Festival 11 February 2011, originally uploaded by NorrieP.
+Vicky and Keith - Prince of Wales Winter Ales Festival 11 February 2011

 Norman Pearce receiving the Shropshire Brewers' Challenge Trophy from Keith Davies and Shrewsbury and West Shropshire Branch members, at the Sun Inn, home of the Corvedale Brewery.
 The Shropshre Brewers' Challenge is awarded by a panel of judges at the Shresbury Beer Festival in September.
 Corvedale Brewery won in 2010 with St George's Stout